QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     \mathbb P \left\{ | \bar X_n - \mu | \geq \epsilon \right\}
     \leq \frac{\sigma^2}{n \epsilon^2}

-The claim in :eq:`lln_ip` is now clear
+The claim in :eq:`lln_ip` is now clear.

-Of course, if the sequence :math:`X_1, \ldots, X_n` is correlated, then the cross-product terms :math:`\mathbb E (X_i - \mu)(X_j - \mu)` are not necessarily zero
+Of course, if the sequence :math:`X_1, \ldots, X_n` is correlated, then the cross-product terms :math:`\mathbb E (X_i - \mu)(X_j - \mu)` are not necessarily zero.

-While this doesn't mean that the same line of argument is impossible, it does mean that if we want a similar result then the covariances should be "almost zero" for "most" of these terms
+While this doesn't mean that the same line of argument is impossible, it does mean that if we want a similar result then the covariances should be "almost zero" for "most" of these terms.

-In a long sequence, this would be true if, for example, :math:`\mathbb E (X_i - \mu)(X_j - \mu)` approached zero when the difference between :math:`i` and :math:`j` became large
+In a long sequence, this would be true if, for example, :math:`\mathbb E (X_i - \mu)(X_j - \mu)` approached zero when the difference between :math:`i` and :math:`j` became large.

-In other words, the LLN can still work if the sequence :math:`X_1, \ldots, X_n` has a kind of "asymptotic independence", in the sense that correlation falls to zero as variables become further apart in the sequence
+In other words, the LLN can still work if the sequence :math:`X_1, \ldots, X_n` has a kind of "asymptotic independence", in the sense that correlation falls to zero as variables become further apart in the sequence.

-This idea is very important in time series analysis, and we'll come across it again soon enough
+This idea is very important in time series analysis, and we'll come across it again soon enough.

 Illustration
 -------------